Luos-io/Documentation/src/pages/high/ros.md

 Most variables advertise both `/read` and `/write` topics, to get data, write data, or (de)activate this data source.
 Other types of data might be aggregates of Luos variables (such as the imu) or Luos events.

 In order to echo messages from the terminal, use a regular ROS subscriber.
-For instance here's the current IMU data:
+For instance here is the current IMU data:
 ```
 ~$ ros2 topic echo /Imu_mod/imu
 header: